cloudmesh-community/sp20-516-236/chapter/ai-aws-polly.md

 # AWS Polly sp20-516-236, Achath, Seema

-as explained "word" requires a bibtes, however if you like to empasze a word you MUST use *word*
+:o2: as explained "word" requires a bibtes, however if you like to empasze a word you MUST use *word* for example this is wrong "P!nk"

 ## Introduction to Amazon Polly